| Copyright | (c) 2019-2023 Dakotah Lambert |

 extractSymbolsATT :: String -> (String, String, String) #

-Convert the output of (to ATT)
+Convert the output of (to ATT) into strings suitable for inclusion.

 The result represents the transitions, input symbols, and output symbols